Vaccines cause autism – Conspiracy Theories Myths

 Fact: No, it is not true

-This is one of the famous theories that has been believed by American people.
-As the rate of the autism spectrum disorder increased over a decade to more than 40%, many people suspected that MMR vaccines may cause autism.
-The widespread fear of the vaccine started in 1997 when Andrew Wakefield, a British surgeon insisted that measles, mumps, rubella vaccine increases autism in children.
-Scientists, researchers and the public health researchers debunked this theory stating that autism and vaccines are not related by means and later his medical licence was discredited.
-After years this theory gained much attention when the ex President Donald Trump accepted this theory.
-As we know he is one among the conspiracy theorists to promote the fake theories, this adds to his list.
+This is one of the most famous theories believed by some Americans.
+As the rate of autism spectrum disorder increased over a decade to more than 40%, many people suspected that MMR vaccines might cause autism.
+The widespread fear of the vaccine started in 1997 when Andrew Wakefield, a British surgeon, insisted that the measles, mumps, and rubella vaccine increased autism in children.
+Scientists, researchers, and public health researchers debunked this theory, stating that autism and vaccines are unrelated, and later his medical license was discredited.
+After years, this theory gained much attention when an ex-President accepted it.
+As we know, he is among the conspiracy theorists who promote fake theories, and this adds to his list.

 • Conspiracy Theory – Chips are inserted in vaccine to track the movement of the people: